lonnen/buildstep/README.md

 # Doozer

 Builds dockers that run tests.
-Forked from the Dokku buildstep component, and for computability with Davis-CI's dokku libs it still uses the buildstep file terminology for now.
+Forked from the Dokku buildstep component, and for compatibility with Davis-CI's dokku libs it still mirrors the buildstep api file names.

 Parses `.travis.yml` files and respects a very minimal subset of the options available to get things running.
 Right now that means only `env` vars and the `script` entry point.
-There is no build matrix, all env vars are dumped in at once.
+There is no build matrix; all env vars are dumped in at once.
 It doesn't respect the pre-build install steps that you might usually use to set up your deps, or the language field.
-Instead a bunch of interpreters are on the PATH.
+Instead all projects default to a an omni-env with a bunch of stuff on the PATH.

 Currently supports the following interpreters: